CBert2022/BE_TaskProject_Server/README.md

-# Welcome to Taskmanager - everything you need to plan you projects
+# Taskmanager - everything you need to plan you projects

 This is the final project of the full stack web development bootcamp form Ironhack.